kenmclennan/exchange-rate/README.md

 # ExchangeRate

 ExchangeRate is a library for calculating foreign exchange rates.
-It uses PStore To cache data for calculating the exchange rates on a given date.
+It uses PStore to cache data for calculating the exchange rates on a given date.
 The local cache can be populated from the data published by the European Central Bank.

 ## Installation